Buy-Back Program Legal Terms

-A: The Program is available only within 90 days after closing.
-Eligible homebuyers must submit a written or electronic request for payment to InterNACHI within 90 days of the closing.
+- The Program is valid for only 90 days within closing.
+Eligible homebuyers must submit a written or electronic request for InterNACHI® to buy their home to InterNACHI® within 90 days of the closing.

-B: The inspection must have been performed by a participating InterNACHI member.
-(Not all InterNACHI members participate).
+- The inspection must have been performed by a participating InterNACHI® member.
+(Not all InterNACHI® members participate.)

-D: InterNACHI will pay the homebuyer the purchase price of the home, as shown on the purchase contract when the homebuyer bought the home.
+- InterNACHI® will pay the homebuyer the purchase price of the home, as shown on the purchase contract when the homebuyer bought the home.
 This does not include closing costs or similar fees.

 - The Program does not apply to homes with material defects not present at the time of the inspection.
 So, for example, if the home recently got swallowed by a sinkhole or hit by a meteorite, InterNACHI® will not buy it.

-F: The program does not apply to defects the inspector was not required to check for under InterNACHI’s Residential Standards of Practice.
-You may view these at https://www.nachi.org/sop.htm For example, InterNACHI® will not buy a home back that had mold, structural, or meth problems.
+- The Program does not apply to homes that had issues that the inspector was not required to inspect for, according to InterNACHI’s Residential Standards of Practice.
+You may view the Standards at https://www.nachi.org/sop.htm For example, InterNACHI® will not buy a home back that had mold, structural, or meth problems.

-G: The home must be listed with a real estate agent licensed in the jurisdiction where the home is located with a commission of no less than 6% split between listing and buyer's brokers.
+- The home must be immediately listed for sale with a real estate agent licensed in the jurisdiction where the home is located, with a commission of no less than 6% split between the listing and buyer's brokers.
 In some special cases, InterNACHI® will grant an exception to this requirement.

-I: If the home is located within an HOA that requires HOA approval of the purchase, InterNACHI’s obligation is contingent upon the HOA’s approval.
+- If the home is located within an HOA that requires HOA approval of the purchase, InterNACHI’s obligation is contingent upon the HOA’s approval.
 Some HOAs do not approve sales to organizations or companies, even though InterNACHI® is not going to occupy the home.

 2. Duty of Cooperation.
-The Homebuyer must provide InterNACHI with the purchase contract, the inspector’s report, evidence showing that the inspector failed to disclose a defect the inspector should have found under InterNACHI’s Residential Standards of Practice, and any other documents InterNACHI reasonably requests.
+The homebuyer must provide InterNACHI® with the purchase contract, the inspector’s report, evidence showing that the inspector failed to report an issue that he/she should have found according to InterNACHI’s Residential Standards of Practice, and any other documents InterNACHI® reasonably requests.

 4. Venue / Waiver of Jury / Attorney’s Fees.
 The exclusive venue for any action arising out of the Program is Boulder, Colorado.
 The homebuyer waives trial by jury.
 In any such action, the Court must order the losing party to pay the prevailing party’s attorney’s fees and costs.

-Note: InterNACHI prefers to communicate solely by email (one email thread) so that everyone involved can be on the same page, literally.
+Note: InterNACHI® insists on communicating solely by email (in only one email thread) so that everyone involved can be on the same page, literally.
 Read: https://www.nachi.org/email.htm